spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 It will take a few minutes for the virtual cluster to deploy.
-In the meantime, go ahead and navigate to the left **Main Menu** and click on **App Profiles**.
+In the meantime, navigate to the left **Main Menu** and click on **App Profiles**.